-When you think of sustainability at Walton Arts Center, you may immediately think of Artosphere: Arkansas’ Art + Nature Festival.
-And yes, Artosphere is our week-long event showcasing the power and influence of nature with programming focused on inspiring more sustainable lives.
+When you think of sustainability at Walton Arts Center, you may immediately think of our Artosphere Art + Nature Festival.
+And yes, this annual festival brings artists here from around the world to spark conversations of nature and sustainability, and the importance of the arts.

-But here at WAC, sustainability is part of our day-to-day decisions to be environmentally conscious and resource savvy.
+But… sustainability is Also a part of our day-to-day decisions to be environmentally conscious and resource savvy.

 Our year-round sustainability efforts

 The introduction of Artosphere in 2010 launched an organization-wide sustainability effort at Walton Arts Center, which continues to evolve.
 Our Sustainability Committee – made up of staff from all departments – creates and implements a variety of environmentally conscious initiatives designed to help save resources throughout WAC.

 Ongoing efforts include integrating more energy-efficient technologies and sustainable practices into our operations and work environment, including:

 Storm water from the roof is routed to our bioswale, which treats the water through the soil before releasing it into the storm drain.